leohsu8/Predict-NBA-Points-Per-Game/README.md

 ### Challenges
 1. I struggled with finding the proper methods to prevent over fitting in the machine learning models.
 First, I experimented with and creating visualizations of changes in the `Akaike Information Criterion (AIC)` and the `Bayesian Information Criterion BIC` values of my `Multiple Regression Model` to determine the optimal number of variables to include in the model, but the process lacked specificity, and was open to too much personal interpretation of what was "good enough".
 Next, I tried to use `Variance Inflation Factor (VIF)` to measure the severity of multicollinearity between variables and attempted to exclude values above a certain `VIF` threshold, but cutting off at the standard 5 `VIF` left me with only a few variables.
+2. I haven't worked with machine learning techniques before, so the learning curve was steep, and I'm open to ways I can improve my analysis!

 ### What else I would have liked to do...
 1. Implement a method to input values of variables used for prediction and have the machine learning model output a predicted value